Second impeachment of Donald Trump: Support

-People from media and political organizations have expressed support for Trump to be either impeached or removed through the methods outlined in the 25th Amendment.
-Any impeachment by the House of Representatives would, for removal, require a trial and conviction in the Senate, with the concurrence of two-thirds of Senators present and voting, during which time Trump would remain in office.
-As of January 8, the extent of support among Senators for an impeachment process is unclear, particularly given the length of time necessary to organize a trial and the short duration remaining of Trump's presidency.
+In the aftermath of the attack, members of media and political organizations expressed support for Trump to be either impeached or removed through the methods outlined in the 25th Amendment.
+Any impeachment by the House of Representatives requires a trial and conviction in the Senate, with the concurrence of two-thirds of Senators present and voting needed to remove the President from office.
+During the impeachment and trial process, the President remains in office.
+On January 8, the extent of support among Senators for an impeachment process was unclear, particularly given the length of time necessary to organize a trial and the short duration remaining of Trump's presidency.
 Poll aggregate website FiveThirtyEight said that roughly 85% of Democrats, 49% of Independents, and 16% of Republicans supported impeachment.
 The site also found roughly an 8% drop in Trump's approval ratings following the attack.

 Federal elected officials

-At least 200 members of Congress have called for Trump to be impeached or stripped of his powers and duties under the 25th Amendment.
-Other House members, as well as several state officials, have called for Trump's immediate removal by Congress under the 25th Amendment.
+At least 200 members of Congress called for Trump to be impeached or stripped of his powers and duties under the 25th Amendment.
+Other House members, as well as several state officials, called for Trump's immediate removal by Congress under the 25th Amendment.
 On January 6, four "senior Republican elected officials" told CNN that they believe Trump should be removed via the 25th Amendment, while two other Republican elected officials said Trump should be removed by impeachment.
 On January 11, 24 former Republican members of Congress came out in support of impeachment.

 House Democrats

 The day of the attack, many House Democrats, including Seth Moulton, Alexandria Ocasio-Cortez, and Katherine Clark, called for Trump's immediate impeachment and removal by Congress, or via the 25th Amendment.
 Speaker of the United States House of Representatives Nancy Pelosi, a Democrat, urged the removal of Trump via the 25th Amendment, and announced she was prepared to vote on articles of impeachment if this does not happen.
 Pelosi said Trump is "a very dangerous person who should not continue in office".
-In vowing to impeach Trump again if his cabinet does not remove him themselves, Pelosi said Trump "incited an armed insurrection against America" and that "the gleeful desecration of the U.S. Capitol, which is the temple of our American democracy, and the violence targeting Congress are horrors that will forever stain our nation's history – instigated by the president."
+In vowing to impeach Trump again if his cabinet does not remove him themself, Pelosi said Trump "incited an armed insurrection against America" and that "the gleeful desecration of the U.S. Capitol, which is the temple of our American democracy, and the violence targeting Congress are horrors that will forever stain our nation's history – instigated by the president."

 On January 6, Representatives Ted Lieu and Charlie Crist called on Vice President Mike Pence to remove Trump via the 25th Amendment.